 However, your prompt has to be on point to create precise images.
 For instance, if you’re making a tech-focused video, try “A futuristic workspace with glowing holographic screens, ultra-realistic lighting, and a cyberpunk aesthetic.”

 Avoid vague prompts like “tech workspace” because it’ll likely give you generic results.
+Here’s a video to teach you how to write prompts for AI image generators.

 Here are two AI tools that can generate stunning images with just a simple prompt: